 Keeping your online home up to date is an important part of managing and running a successful website.
 WordPress hosting provides auto-updates, ensuring better security while giving you one less thing to worry about when it comes to your business’ website.

-If something happens to your website, WordPress hosting generally provides free automatic backups.
+Despite all these precautions, if something were to happen to your website, WordPress hosting generally provides free automatic backups.
 This gives you peace of mind, knowing that at any time you can restore your website to what it was in the past.
 The ease and worry-free features make WordPress hosting stand out from other hosting packages.

 What are the disadvantages of shared hosting?